 Initially, Viraj was thinking of swapping the stock tyres with high-performance ones but these tyres performed above our expectations which concludes our impressions on the wet grip.

 On this part, these tyres are livable.
 You won’t be gliding over the potholes.
 Also, the sidewalls are stiffer.
-However, if comfort is the prime priority, these tyres won’t let you go wow.
+So, if comfort is the prime priority, these tyres won’t let you feel wow.

 Road Noise –